syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/create-project.md

     ![CreateNewWizard](../images/CreateNewWizard_old.png)

 4. Name the project, pick the location of the destination, then press the Create button.
-Appears the configuration wizard for the Syncfusion Blazor project.
+The configuration wizard for the Syncfusion Blazor project will be displayed.

     ![ProjectWizard](../images/ProjectWizard.png)

-5. The Syncfusion Blazor has three types of project and is listed below,
+5. The Syncfusion Blazor has three types of project, which are listed below,

     1. Syncfusion Blazor Server App.
     2. Syncfusion Blazor WebAssembly App.